'Morale booster for military': Rajnath Singh praises PM’s Leh visit

 "Prime Minister Modi's visit to Ladakh today and meeting Army soldiers and encouraging them has certainly boosted the morale of the forces.
 I applaud the Prime Minister for this move and thank him," Singh said.

-PM Modi wa briefed by the senior Army officials about the situation along the Line of Actual Control at the Hall of Fame in Leh.
+PM Modi was briefed by the senior Army officials about the situation along the Line of Actual Control at the Hall of Fame in Leh.

 The visit would also convey a strong message to China about both India's seriousness and preparedness.
 India has always maintained that it wants peace, but not at the cost of its territorial integrity.